beejay437/happy-birthday-Ejiro/README.md

-# Ejiro's Day
+#Ejiro's Day

-This is a simple personal website built with HTML, CSS, and JavaScript.
+This is a personal website built using HTML, CSS, and JavaScript.

 ## Features
-- Responsive design
+- Responsive layout
 - Wishlist section
-- Interactive buttons
+- Interactive elements

 ## Technologies Used
 - HTML
 - CSS
 - JavaScript

+## Live Demo
+(Will be added after GitHub Pages is enabled)

-## How to Run
+## How to Run Locally
-Open index.html in a browser.
+Download the files and open `index.html` in a browser.